NevroLabs/official-Web/README.md

 NEXT_PUBLIC_FIREBASE_STORAGE_BUCKET=your_storage_bucket
 NEXT_PUBLIC_FIREBASE_MESSAGING_SENDER_ID=your_messaging_sender_id
 NEXT_PUBLIC_FIREBASE_APP_ID=your_app_id
+NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID=
 ```

-Then update `src/lib/firebase.ts` to read from `process.env.NEXT_PUBLIC_FIREBASE_...` instead of embedding values directly.
 IMPORTANT: Do not commit real secrets to source control.
-Remove any real API keys from the repo and rotate them if they have already been shared publicly.
+Keep `.env.local` out of version control and rotate any keys if they were previously committed.

 ## Project structure (high level)